 Detoxification involves the large and small intestines, the lungs, skin, liver and kidneys all processing the things we put into our body to make sure there isn't any backlog.
 Mostly, this is done while we sleep!
 Reducing the processing load on your organs means cutting out caffeine, alcohol, fried foods, sugars and foods that people are commonly sensitive to, like gluten grains and dairy.
 So what's left?
 Plenty!
 Focussing on vegies, fruit, vegetable proteins from nuts, seeds, beans and lentils, gluten-free whole grains like quinoa, buckwheat, brown or white rice along with fish and eggs you'll find you have lots to choose from.
 It can, however, feel like almost everything in your pantry is off-limits if you haven't done a little preparation.

 I like to start with adding the extras.
-Extra vegies, regular serves of berries, clever herbal teas and exciting salads.
+Extra vegies, legumes, beans, regular serves of berries, clever herbal teas and exciting salads.
 Expanding the good things you regularly eat, it won't seem so difficult to gently ease out the other more processed items in your pantry.
+Putting some extra greens in your smoothies can be another spot to start adding some extra nutrients.
+You are aiming for at least 5 serves of vegies and 2 serves of fruit each day.
+These are all excellent sources of fibre which is essential to assist detoxification and help bind and eliminate the chemicals and hormones your clever liver processes.

 Detoxing your mind goes hand in hand with a lifestyle detox.
 Taking a few minutes for mindful meditation will enhance the process.
 A great place to start is with this fantastic free course by Headspace.
 Full of cute animations and meditations that you can take 3, 5 or ten minutes to complete, and the benefits speak for themselves.